DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 ### 5. Build `jade-data-repo-ui`

-Follow the [setup instructions](https://github.com/DataBiosphere/jade-data-repo-ui#jade-data-repository-ui) to build the `jade-data-repo-ui` repository.
+To do API and UI development simultaneously, Follow the [setup instructions](https://github.com/DataBiosphere/jade-data-repo-ui#jade-data-repository-ui) to build the `jade-data-repo-ui` repository.

 By setting the `PROXY_URL` environment variable, you can point the UI to your local data repo instance.
 ```